fcv/fln-routes/README.md

 This pproject is built and executed using [PhoneGap CLI](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/).
 It may be executed using `serve` command.
 Example:

     $ phonegap serve
+    [phonegap] starting app server...
+    [phonegap] listening on 192.168.0.102:3000
+    [phonegap]
+    [phonegap] ctrl-c to stop the server
+    [phonegap]

+Application may now be accessed by any Web Browser or by [PhoneGap Develop App](http://docs.phonegap.com/references/developer-app/) from a Mobile device using given address.
+In the example above, `192.168.0.102:3000`.

 ## On PhoneGap's Hello World project